findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 to learn new things.
 Future ideas were to organize a hackathon-style event where the teams could concentrate more on the actual use cases now that they understand the basic tooling.

-## Are you ready to take the challenge?
+## Are You Ready to Take the Challenge?

 We recommend the workshop for all developers who are interested in decentralized identity.
 The tasks require no special skills and have detailed instructions on how to proceed